Puglia Food & Wine

 - Luggage transfer

-- Bike rental (21 speed) with accessories
+- Bike rental (21 speed) with accessories, including helmet

 - Cycling guide for 3 days & self-guided riding for 3 days